 ~/.claude/

-├── CLAUDE.md # Global instructions (loaded every session)
+├── CLAUDE.md # Global instructions, loaded every session

 ├── settings.json # Permissions, hooks, plugins, status line

-├── projects/ # Per-project persistent memory
+├── projects/ # Per-project auto memory (managed by Claude)

 │ └── <project>/memory/

-│ ├── user-profile.md
+│ ├── MEMORY.md

 │ └── ...